EEOC Hearing for Federal Employment Discrimination Cases

 If the judge decides to render a summary judgement, the prehearing and the hearing (if scheduled) will be canceled; and the judge's decision will be issued shortly thereafter.

-• Note: Due to caseload or for whatever reasons, there is a great tendency on the part of the AJ's to render a decision without a hearing (almost always in favor of the Agency).
+Note: Due to caseload or for whatever reasons, there is a great tendency on the part of the AJ's to render a decision without a hearing (almost always in favor of the Agency).
 Such attempt must be opposed and, later, appealed to the Office of Federal Operations (see OFO appeals).

-designed to "ensur[e] that the parties have a fair and reasonable opportunity to explain and supplement the record and to examine and cross-examine witnesses."
+It must be noted that EEOC "hearing process is intended to be an extension of the investigative process, designed to "ensur[e] that the parties have a fair and reasonable opportunity to explain and supplement the record and to examine and cross-examine witnesses."
 See EEOC Management Directive (MD) 110, as revised, November 9, 1999, Chapter 6, page 6-1; see also 64 Fed.
 Reg 37,644, 37,657 (1999) (to be codified and hereinafter referred to as 29 C.F.R. §§ 1614.109(c) and (d)).
 "Truncation of this process, while material facts are still in dispute and the credibility of witnesses is still ripe for challenge, improperly deprives complainant of a full and fair investigation of her claims."
 Mi S. Bang v.
 United States Postal Service, EEOC Appeal No. 01961575 (March 26, 1998).
 See also Peavley v.
 United States Postal Service, EEOC Request No. 05950628 (October 31, 1996); Chronister v.
 United States Postal Service, EEOC 3/18/2012 Request No. 05940578 (April 23, 1995)." -- From the April 11, 2000 OFO Decision on Roberts vs USPS, Appeal No. 01986449.

-See an AJ's testimony at EEOC's Strategic Enforcement Plan Meeting in 2012, arguing inefficiency of EEOC and pleading for a correct reform.
+See an AJ's testimony at EEOC's Strategic Enforcement Plan Meeting in 2012, arguing inefficiency of EEOC and pleading for a reform.

 Hearsay evidence is allowed in EEOC hearing process.

-• A hearing brief (if a prehearing report was not submitted already for one reason or another and if permitted by the judge) can be submitted before the hearing but not after.
+A hearing brief (if a prehearing report was not submitted already for one reason or another and if permitted by the judge) can be submitted before the hearing but not after.
 The hearing is closed to the public.
 Hearings usually do not last more than 2 days.
 Judges like to do it in a day.

-• Unlike MSPB hearing, EEOC hearing is not open to the public.
+Unlike MSPB hearing, EEOC hearing is not open to the public.
 It can be exploratory.

-• Note that most judges used to be Agency attorneys.
+Note that most judges used to be Agency attorneys.

 Hearing Transcripts should be purchased by Agency from the court reporters’ company and uploaded to EEOC portal.
 You should cite from the transcript (with page and line numbers) for later appeal to Office of Federal Operation (OFO) or at the litigation in civil lawsuit (if you file at a federal District Court).
 See pro se litigation at U. S. District Court.

 Administrative Judge's Decision and Order is rendered within 30 to 60 days of completion of the hearing.
 It is usually incorporated into the Final Agency Decision (FAD).
 The judge's decision will be sent to you before FAD is issued to you.
+When AJ’s decision is sent, EEOC should also send you the hearing transcripts for free.
+There, you will have all the testimonies rendered at the hearing.

 If you submitted to the judge (before the hearing) a prehearing brief (sample) summarizing facts and arguments along with supporting evidence (or reference to supporting evidence in ROI), and if judge's decision is not in your favor, you may want to send the prehearing brief or new brief to Agency EEO headquarters to be considered before Agency issues Final Agency Decision (FAD).
 Or you may want to rebut the judge's decision by presenting a brief containing summary of facts, arguments, evidence (or reference to evidence in ROI) to Agency EEO headquarters to be considered before Agency issues FAD.
 If you do, you want to request that the judge's decision not be implemented in the FAD.

-Bench Decision:
+Bench Decision

 AJ may announce, prior to completion of the hearing or even at the beginning of the hearing, that she may issue a bench decision.
 Bench decision is a decision rendered at the bench, recorded by the court reported, and issued in a written form later.
 (Normally, hearing decisions are mailed to you after the hearing.)
 Bench decision can be rendered at the completion of the hearing or on a separate date set aside to render it.
 In the latter case, only the court reporter may be present with AJ, while the complainant, complainant's representative, and the agency representative may be available on the phone.
 AJ will read her entire decision to be recorded by the court reporter.